RuthFalomir/Final_Project_7/README.md

 In order to obtain some knowledge about the main issue at hand, a few other questions were born.
 First of all, can a machine learning model predict the type of customer (loyal vs disloyal) a ticket purchaser will become in the future?
 What factors are highly correlated to the decision to become a loyal customer?
 Secondly, which are the areas of opportunity?; especifically, where during the "buying of a ticket to completing the flight" process does the company lose or gain the client's loyalty?

-## Communication protocols
-Roles are assigned to every member of the investigation team.
-Based on these, coworkers know their particular set of activities and responsiblities and boundaries were set between each position in order to maintain a cohesive and ordered workspace.
-In order to accomplish an effective workflow, there is a team member assigned to manage any requests or complaints from the rest of the team.
-If there are any issues to be handled, there will be a 15-min session on Saturdays to work it out.

-During weekdays, the team meeting is designated on Tuesdays and Thursdays from 7:00pm to 10:00pm.
-During this time, team members can work on their individual activities or brain-storm about general issues met during the investigation.
-An additional meeting was set on Saturdays in order to review the week's advances and plan for the week ahead.

-The official tool for communicating is Slack.
-Any and all investigation related topics shall be discussed using the official channels in order to keep track of the team's progress.

 ## Data exploration phase of the project
 The investigation began by a general analysis of the tourism and travel industry and how it changed during the course of the pandemic, with the purpose of understading the current situation better.
 Once that was done, the data analytics team looked for databases that could be used to implement our proposed model and build up the prediction strategy.

 Many databases were compared, looking for data that represented the current industry's situation more precisely.
 However, we are currently developing our machine-learning model based on the database previously mentioned.

 ## Description of the analysis phase of the project
-At this point in the investigation, the team is tirelessly working towards achieving the best possible machine-learning model.
+At this point in the investigation, the team is working towards achieving the best possible machine-learning model.
 Many tweaks are being analyzed in order to make our predictions stronger.

 ### Database